 \section{Abstract}

-Given a domain of characteristic zero $R$, we functorially construct a rigid symmetric monoidal stable $\infty$-category whose $K_0$ is $R$, solving a problem of Khovanov.
-We also functorially construct for any reduced commutative ring $R$ a rigid braided monoidal stable $\infty$-category whose $K_0$ is $R$.
+Given a domain of characteristic zero $R$, we functorially construct a rigid symmetric monoidal dg-category whose $K_0$ is $R$, solving a problem of Khovanov.
+We also functorially construct, for any reduced commutative ring $R$, a rigid braided monoidal dg-category whose $K_0$ is $R$.

-Throughout this paper we use category to mean $\infty$-category in the sense of Joyal and Lurie.

 One prevalent insight in mathematics is that many classical invariants admit categorifications.
-Namely, instead of assigning a number or polynomial to an object $X$, one assigns an object of some stable category\footnote{If the reader prefers, they may read the phrase `stable category' as `dg category'.
-In our language, a dg category over $k$ is a $k$-linear stable category \cite{cohn2013differential}.
-All stable categories of interest in this paper are $k$-linear for some commutative ring $k$.} $C$ which encodes richer information about $X$.
+Namely, instead of assigning a number or polynomial to an object $X$, one assigns an object of some stable category\footnote{Throughout this paper, we use category to mean $\infty$-category in the sense of Joyal and Lurie (see \cite{HTT}, \cite{HA} or \cite{kerodon}).
+If the reader prefers, they may read the phrase `stable category' as `dg-category'.
+In our language, a dg-category over $k$ is a $k$-linear stable category \cite{cohn2013differential}.
+All stable categories of interest in this paper are $k$-linear for some commutative ring $k$.} $C$, which encodes richer information about $X$.
 The original invariant can then be recovered via applying an Euler characteristic, i.e a homomorphism out of $K_0(C)$\footnote{$K_0(C)$, i.e the Grothendieck group of $C$, is the abelian group generated by $[c]$ for each $c \in C$ with the relation $[c]=[c']+[c'']$ whenever there is a cofibre sequence $c' \to c \to c''$.}, to the $K_0$ class of the categorified invariant.

 A prototypical example of this is in algebraic topology, where the Euler characteristic of a space is categorified by its homology.
 Another example is in algebraic geometry, where the Hilbert polynomial is categorified by coherent cohomology.
-Finally, in low dimensional topology, classical knot invariants such as the Jones polynomial and Alexander polynomial are categorified respectively by Khovanov homology \cite{khovanov2000categorification} and Knot Floer homology \cite{ozsvath2004holomorphic}.
+Finally, in low dimensional topology, classical knot invariants such as the Jones polynomial and Alexander polynomial are categorified by Khovanov homology \cite{khovanov2000categorification} and Knot Floer homology \cite{ozsvath2004holomorphic} respectively.

 A natural question to ask is whether the type of invariant can obstruct categorifications from existing.
-For example, the Witten--Reshetikhin--Turaev invariants constructed in \cite{witten1989quantum,reshetikhin1991invariants} are invariants taking values in the complex numbers, and it is not known whether these always admit a categorification.
+For example, the Witten--Reshetikhin--Turaev invariants, constructed in \cite{witten1989quantum,reshetikhin1991invariants}, are invariants taking values in the complex numbers, and it is not known whether these always admit a categorification.